itzcookiie/Keyboard-breaker/journey/future.md

 - Create a Cord/Vector interface and use that when passing x, y data around
 - Create an index.js file in entities, export all entities there, then import the file using * syntax and loop over each entitiy instead of adding manually
 - Change logic between collision between ball/board, so the ball bounces at lower angles the further it is hit from the center of the board (e.g. at the board corners, it bounces at a very steep angle or towards the ground)
+- When resizing window, update game canvas height/width so mouse pointer will always be in center of board when moving it
+- Refactor collision logic.
+Use filter instead of find.
+You know it's hit a corner when you filter for collision cords and in the results, the side field = e.g. RIGHT and TOP